VertexColor/.github/profile/README.md

 ## Three main uses of Vertex Colors
 * Subdivide mesh and then project a pre-existing UV Texture as Vertex Colors.
-* Split mesh into seperate parts that represent its primary colors.
+* Split mesh into separate parts that represent its primary colors.
 * Blending between two colors on a face can be used to advantage, in the image below the cube pillars all use the automatic color interpolation between vertices to it's advantage to create an intended colour blend, pink to purple.

 ![Image of a Pink BMW E34 in a Cyberpunk setting](https://camo.githubusercontent.com/6b0807eced228ca80a35a1427aae346c66eb2c0dce203671df39322b5d152612/68747470733a2f2f64617368626f6172642e736e617063726166742e696f2f736974655f6d656469612f6170706d656469612f323032332f31312f53637265656e73686f745f323032332d31312d30315f32312d35372d32372e706e67)

 In the image below the token coins and figurines posed as prizes in the coin pusher are ML/AI generated 3D models by [LUMA GENIE](https://lumalabs.ai/genie) that have had their UV Texture maps projected to Vertex Colors in Blender using the [Cycles rendering engine](https://docs.blender.org/manual/en/latest/render/cycles/introduction.html).
 Each model is ~50,000 triangles uniformly spaced, once "vertex projected" _(I like to call it for the transformation of the UV Texture to Vertex Colors)_, this 50,000 uniform spacing of triangles around an object becomes their own pixels.
 You can tell a distinct difference between the "vertex projected" models and the penguin coins due to their textural differences which are more traditionally vertex shaded per part as a single color.

-It tends to look great after a particular distance, and gets worse than a texture close up, this form of Vertex Color use is expensive on triangle usage ofc, there is the adage that a good texture is all you need, the amount of polygons is more of a luxuary, that is a true statement that casts more of a gluttonous bias upon the expense of textural detail when working with Vertex Colors.
+It tends to look great after a particular distance, and gets worse than a texture close up, this form of Vertex Color use is expensive on triangle usage ofc, there is the adage that a good texture is all you need, the amount of polygons is more of a luxury, that is a true statement that casts more of a gluttonous bias upon the expense of textural detail when working with Vertex Colors.

 But vertex colors are a bigger saving in the long run, because you don't need to keep high resolution textures around, you basically settle on some vertex density that you are happy with and vertex project it, adding a color to each vertex only needs to be an additional 3 bytes for r,g,b which is already less than UV Mappings at 8 bytes for 2 floats.

 You could keep it simple like in the car game above - artistic use of vertex colors on low poly models.
-I personally really like the art style to it and it can be done realtively cheaply particularly if you only render one color per part as that could mean no color buffer per vertex just update the shader [glUniform3f()](https://registry.khronos.org/OpenGL-Refpages/es2.0/) with batches of parts ordered by color.
+I personally really like the art style to it and it can be done relatively cheaply particularly if you only render one color per part as that could mean no color buffer per vertex just update the shader [glUniform3f()](https://registry.khronos.org/OpenGL-Refpages/es2.0/) with batches of parts ordered by color.

 ![TuxPusher game screenshot displaying Texture to Vertex Color projection objects](https://dashboard.snapcraft.io/site_media/appmedia/2024/01/Screenshot_2024-01-11_05-37-55.png)